 - High Risk Recreational Equipment (diving boards, trampolines, pool slides): Injuries caused by these types of high risk recreational equipment may be excluded from coverage under your homeowners policy.

-- Dangerous Dogs: Dog bites and dog attacks constitute a substantial portion of homeowner insurance claims.
-During 2012, dog bite claims accounted for one-third of all homeowner liability claims according to the Insurance Information Institute (III).
+- Dogs: Dog bites and dog attacks constitute a substantial portion of homeowner insurance claims.
+In a recent year, dog bite claims accounted for one-third of all homeowner liability claims according to the Insurance Information Institute (III).
 The insurance industry paid out $489.7 million on claims involving dog bites and dog attacks.
 However, homeowners policies may not cover certain particularly dangerous breeds of dogs or dogs with a history of vicious behavior, or may not provide coverage for any animal liability.

 - Construction Defects: If you suffer a property loss because of defective materials or workmanship associated with your home, your homeowners insurance coverage may not protect you from this type of loss.
 However, the maker of the defective materials or builder that performed the substandard work should have liability insurance to cover the loss.